kivy/kivy/doc/sources/gsoc.rst

 How to get setup
 ----------------

-For Kivy Easiest way is to follow the install instructions for the development version for your specific platform
+For Kivy Easiest way is to follow the installation instructions for the development version for your specific platform

 http://kivy.org/docs/installation/installation.html#development-version